0xseslo/0xseslo/README.md

 ## WHOAMI

-I'm a **Junior Red Teamer** focused on offensive security, with a strong emphasis on **Active Directory exploitation** and adversary simulation.
+I'm a **Red Teamer** focused on offensive security, with a strong emphasis on **Active Directory exploitation** and adversary simulation.
 My core interest lies in understanding how attackers move through enterprise environments — from initial foothold to full domain compromise.

-I don't have formal industry experience yet — my skills come from consistent, hands-on practice through platforms like **Hack The Box** and **PortSwigger Web Security Academy**, treating every lab and machine as production-grade practice.